-On May 23, 2006, the Board of Directors approved the adoption of a new incentive stock option plan (the "Plan"), which was approved by the shareholders on June 29, 2006, and ratified by the shareholders at each subsequent annual general meeting of shareholders, including the one held on June 20, 2022.
-The Plan allows grants of options to a maximum of 10% of the issued and outstanding shares of the Company at any time.
+On May 24, 2023, the Board of Directors approved the adoption of a new incentive stock option plan (the "Plan") replacing the one that had originally been approved on May 23, 2006.
+The new incentive stock option plan meets the current requirements of the TSX Venture Exchange and was ratified by the shareholders of the Company at its annual general meeting held on June 26, 2023.